raxod502/acc/README.md

 a ledger file containing the imported data.

 Running `acc merge` allows you to integrate newly imported data into an existing ledger without overwriting it.
+By default, there must be some overlap between the ledgers (all fields except the IDs must match), or the target ledger must be empty.

 ## Configuration